felipeucelli/backup-db/README.md

-# backup-bd
+# backup-db
 A simple python script to distribute copies of a file on a windows local network.

 ## Description
 The script was built to run inside a linux machine with the aim of distributing a copy of a file to Windows machines on the local network.

-## Quickstart
-This guide covers faster script usage.

-### Installation
+## Installation
-backup-bd requires an installation of Python3 or greater.
+backup-db requires an installation of Python3 or greater.
 And run on a linux machine with 'cifs-utils' packages installed

 Installing packages with apt